-What issu es or challenges might result from these approaches? standard a see benefits in an approach where KIDs are prepared for certain investment profiles or allocations between different investment options, or for the most commonly selected in this case, what type of information could be provided regarding other investment - have any other comments on the preferred approach for MOPs and or suggestions for the requirements for MOPs in the PRIIPs Regulation?
+What issues or challenges might result from these approaches?

+37. Do you see benefits in an approach where KIDs are prepared for certain investment profiles or standard allocations between different investment options, or for the most commonly selected options?
+In this case, what type of information could be provided regarding other investment options?

+38. Do you have any other comments on the preferred approach for MOPs and or suggestions for changes to the requirements for MOPs in the PRIIPs Regulation?